 Figure 59: Example of a block coded in palette mode

 For coding of the palette, a palette predictor is maintained.
-Thepredictor is initialized to 0 at the beginning of each slice for non-wavefront case and at the beginning of each CTU row ffor wavefront case.
+The palette predictor is initialized to 0 at the beginning of each slice for non-wavefront case.
+For WPP case, the palette predictor at the beginning of each CTU row is initialized to the predictor derived from the first CTU in the previous CTU row so that the initialization scheme between palette predictors and CABAC synchronization is unified.
 For each entry in the palette predictor, a reuse flag is signalled to indicate whether it is part of the current palette in the CU.
 The reuse flags are sent using run-length coding of zeros.
 After this, the number of new palette entries and the component values for the new palette entries are signalled.
 After encoding the palette coded CU, the palette predictor will be updated using the current palette, and entries from the previous palette predictor that are not reused in the current palette will be added at the end of the new palette predictor until the maximum size allowed is reached.
 An escape flag is signaled for each CU to indicate if escape symbols are present in the current CU.
 If escape symbols are present, the palette table is augmented by one and the last index is assigned to be the escape symbol.

 In a similar way as the coefficient group (CG) used in transform coefficient coding, a CU coded with palette mode is divided into multiple line-based coefficient group, each consisting of m samples (i.e., m=16), where index runs, palette index values, and quantized colors for escape mode are encoded/parsed sequentially for each CG.
 Same as in HEVC, horizontal or vertical traverse scan can be applied to scan the samples, as shown in Figure 60.